What is Fibroids

 The options for medical treatment are:-

-Esmya(Ulipristal) – This is a new medication in treatment of fibroids-It is a Selective progesterone receptor modulator and can be used to treat fibroids on a short to medium term basis-especially whilst he patient is considering surgery or is nearing menopause.
+Esmya(Ulipristal) – This is a new medication for treatment of fibroids – It is a selective progesterone receptor modulator and can be used to treat fibroids on a short to medium term basis-especially whilst the patient is considering surgery or is nearing menopause.

 Mirena/Combined oral contraceptive pill